settylab/convert2anndata/Readme.md

 ## Installation

-### Standard Installation

-To install the `convert2anndata` package from GitHub, you can use the `remotes` package in R. If you don't have `remotes` installed, you can install it first:
+To install the `convert2anndata` package from GitHub through ssh, you can use the `remotes` package in R. If you don't have `remotes` installed, you can install it first:

 ```r
 install.packages("remotes")
 ```

-Next, install the necessary Bioconductor packages:
+Then, install the necessary Bioconductor packages:

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE)) {